Top 10 things to do in Cape Town

 Go swimming with sharks

-Not for the faint hearted, but something that visitors love to try – Shark diving is a popular choice for many travelers to the area.
+Not for the faint hearted, but something that visitors love to try – Shark diving is a popular choice for many travellers to the area.
 South Africa has an incredibly diverse shark population with a quarter of the world’s shark species dwelling in South African waters.
 Many tour operators offer shark swimming tours, with them depending on how brave you feel as well as your swimming ability.
 Adrenalin junkies will want to journey to Gansbaii, the white shark capital of the world.